NTNcs631/NTN/README.md

 #### Pending BUGs

-1. Options Validation Check: dircheck(): closedir() [Fixed in main.c v1.02]
+1. [x] Options Validation Check: dircheck(): closedir() [Fixed in main.c v1.02]

-2. Options Validation Check: still at "rudimentary" stage
+2. [ ] Options Validation Check: still at "rudimentary" stage

-3. Client~INFO may not be displayed correctly occasionally when using telnet to connect.
+3. [x] Client~INFO may not be displayed correctly occasionally when using telnet to connect.
 (Web browser connection behaved better.)
 [Fixed in net.c v1.04]

-4. Always show the usage when giving a local direction. (example: ./sws dir) [Fixed in main.c v1.02]
+4. [x] Always show the usage when giving a local direction. [x] (example: ./sws dir) [Fixed in main.c v1.02]

-5. No support for IPv6
+5. [x] No support for IPv6 [Fixed in net.c 1.07]

-6. Does not handle simultaneous clients, only sequential.
+6. [x] Does not handle simultaneous clients, only sequential.
 [Fixed in net.c v1.03]

+7. [ ] Yields 400 for unknown requests (should be not-implemented).

+8. [x] By default only binds on IPv4.
+(Fixed in patch Dec6/2013).

+9. [ ] Magic numbers on request status code define.

+10. [ ] Memory mapping error for "Get / HTTP/1.0".